 How to Teach Spelling with McGuffey Readers

-Teach spelling with McGuffey Readers, with advice from Charlotte Mason
+Teach spelling with the 1857 McGuffey Readers, with advice from Charlotte Mason

 In the First Eclectic Reader, McGuffey’s instructions are simple: “Let the child spell each word in the line, then read the line.”
 Remember that these readers were written for use in one-room schoolhouses, so when the instruction is given for students to spell, this generally meant that the student would stand and spell the word aloud, then say it.
 McGuffey suggests that each word be spelled phonetically, using the sound rather than the name of the letter.